 Cornell Law Review.
-The Cornell Law Review (formerly the Cornell Law Quarterly) has been published continuously since 1915 and is one of the leading national law reviews.
+The Cornell Law Review (formerly the Cornell Law Quarterly) has been published continuously since 1915 and is a leading national law review.
 It is published six times a year and is edited by third-year students.
 Review members are chosen on the basis of either their law school academic standing after their first or second year or a writing competition held at the beginning of their second year.

-The Cornell Law Review contains critical and analytical articles written by practicing lawyers, scholars, judges, and public officials.
-Discussions of developments in the law, in the form of comments and notes on current problems, are provided by second- and third-year students under the supervision of the editors.
-Reviews of significant books are also published.
+The Cornell Law Review publishes critical and analytical articles written by practicing lawyers, scholars, judges, and public officials.
+Under the supervision of the editors second- and third-year students discuss developments in the law in the form of comments and notes on current legal issues.
+The Review also publishes reviews of significant books.
 The Review offers training and experience in legal researching, critical analysis, and concise writing.

 Cornell Law Student Association.
-All law students are members of CLSA, and each year they elect the executive committee, which oversees the day-to-day operations of the CLSA.
-The executive committee allocates funds to all other Law School student organizations and ensures that student opinion is known and considered in formulating Law School policy.
+All law students are members of the CLSA.
+The purpose of the association is to promote the general welfare of the student body.
+Each year students elect an executive committee-officers and representatives of the association-to conduct the governmental operations of the CLSA.
+The executive committee allocates funds to all other Law School student organizations and ensures that student opinion is known and considered by the faculty and administration in formulating Law School policy.
 CLSA members sit on most faculty committees.
-The CLSA also sponsors social, academic, and athletic events at the Law School.
+The CLSA also sponsors social, academic, and athletic events at the Law School and cosponsors other university-wide events.